OpenMendel/MendelSearch.jl/README.md

      julia> cd("~/path/to/data/files/")

-Finally, To call Search, you should start with the code include("search.jl")
+Finally, to call Search, you should start with the code include("search.jl")

 	using ParameterData